microsoft/BioModelAnalyzer/README.md

 register `BMAWebApi.ActivityFileLogger` and `BMAWebApi.FailureFileLogger` types in the **ApiServer** Unity configuration file.
 You will get:

-  - Activity logs are stored as a CSV file `activity_*date*.csv` in a folder defined in the unity configuration file.
+  - Activity logs are stored as a CSV file `activity_*date-time*.csv` in a folder defined in the unity configuration file.
-  - Failure logs are stored as a CSV file `failures_*date*.csv` in a folder defined in the unity configuration file.
+  - Failure logs are stored as a CSV file `failures_*date-time*.csv` in a folder defined in the unity configuration file.
   Along with the file, there is a folder
   `requests` with files keeping the failed requests.
 The CSV table rows reference these files by names.